How to use ONS Quality Questions

 The commissioner is focused on making sure the analysis meets the required user needs.

-The Senior Responsible Owner (SRO) is accountable for the analytical workflow throughout its lifecycle.
-The Senior Responsible Owner is usually a senior member of the analytical team, and works closely with (or manages) the analyst team.
+The Approver is accountable for the analytical workflow throughout its lifecycle.
+Usually a senior member of the analytical team, they work closely with (or manage) the analyst team.

 Responsibilities of the Analyst

-The analyst team usually work to the SRO.
+The analyst team usually works to the SRO.
 Analysts are responsible for setting up, running, checking and reporting on the analysis.

-The analytical assurer is there to make sure that the analysis has the right level of assurance and that the assurance takes place.
+The assurer is there to make sure high-level assurance takes place.

 You can read more about the four roles in the AQuA Book and Verification and Validation for the AQuA Book.